 Career Counselling appointments are 50 minutes and are scheduled through OSCARplus (under Appointments).

-Explore – What are my career options?
+Explore – What are my career and education options?

 Getting lost in Google?
 Go beyond Google and use focused and reliable career information databases to learn about occupations and education paths.

 - Career Cruising: Canadian career and education database

 - Ontario Labour Market: Job market information on over 500 occupations